Chimera (genetics): Chimerism in humans

-On January 22, 2019 the National Society of Genetic Counselors released an article — Chimerism Explained: How One Person Can Unknowingly Have Two Sets of DNA, where they state “Tetragametic Chimerism, where a twin pregnancy evolves into one child, is currently believed to be one of the rarer forms.
-However, we know that 20 to 30% of singleton pregnancies were originally a twin or a multiple pregnancy.
-Due to this statistic, it is quite possible that tetragametic chimerism is more common than current data implies”.
+On January 22, 2019, the National Society of Genetic Counselors released an article Chimerism Explained: How One Person Can Unknowingly Have Two Sets of DNA, where they state, "where a twin pregnancy evolves into one child, is currently believed to be one of the rarer forms.
+However, we know that 20 to 30% of singleton pregnancies were originally a twin or a multiple pregnancy".